-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 After outcry in the city of Petersburg last week as city officials shut off water to some residents amid the pandemic, Gov. Northam said the Virginia Department of Health issued a public health order requiring the city to restore water service to 45 homes and blocking the city from shutting anyone else's water off.

-Virginia's Department of Motor Vehicles (DMV) has had all customer service centers closed since mid-March.
+Virginia's Department of Motor Vehicles (DMV) has

 As of Monday, Gov. Northam said that closure is being extended by another week, to at least May 18.